-This year we began the process by asking for preliminary course schedules from students.
+We begin the process by asking for preliminary course schedules from students.
 Ms. Lemoine will then build a preliminary master schedule to share with administration and staff to garner feedback as to how to build the final draft of the master schedule.
 The next step will be to meet individually with students to discuss the upcoming year as they review their credit histories and talk about goals.